WallStreetMojo

 #1 – Syntax of Both the Functions:

-If you look at the syntax of both the function, we have a difference here.
+If you look at both functions' syntax, we have a difference here.

 Excel Round Syntax: Round (Number, Number of Digits After Decimal)

-In excel, both the arguments are mandatory but in VBA second argument is optional.
+In Excel, both arguments are mandatory.
+But in VBA, the second argument is optional.

 In VBA, if you ignore the second argument, it takes the default argument as zero, so we will get the whole number.